Ascend/pytorch/docs/en/ascend_pytorch_profiler/ascend_pytorch_profiler_user_guide.md

    After configuring the environment variables and starting training, `dynamic_profile` will automatically create a template file `profiler_config.json` under `profiler_config_path`.
 You can customize the configuration items based on the template file.

-   >[!NOTE] Note
+   > [!NOTE]
    >
-   >- This method only supports training scenarios.
+   > - This method only supports training scenarios.
-   >- In this method, `dynamic_profile` does not support profiling data for the first iteration (step0).
+   > - In this method, `dynamic_profile` does not support profiling data for the first iteration (step0).
-   >- This method relies on the native PyTorch `Optimizer.step()` to divide the profiling steps during training, and does not support custom optimizer scenarios.
+   > - This method relies on the native PyTorch `Optimizer.step()` to divide the profiling steps during training, and does not support custom optimizer scenarios.
-   >- The path specified by `PROF_CONFIG_PATH` can be customized (read and write permissions are required).
+   > - The path specified by `PROF_CONFIG_PATH` can be customized (read and write permissions are required).
 The path format only supports strings consisting of letters, digits, and underscores, and does not support soft links, for example, `/home/xxx/profiler_config_path`.

 2. Start the training task.
 3. Open a new command line window and modify the `profiler_config.json` configuration file to enable the Profiling task.

     The configuration file contains performance data profiling parameters.
 You can refer to [profiler_config.json File Description](#profiler_configjson-file-description) to modify configuration file parameters for different profiling tasks.

-    > [!NOTE] Note
+    > [!NOTE]
     >
     > - dynamic_profile determines whether the file has been modified by identifying the status of the profiler_config.json file:
     > - dynamic_profile polls every 2 seconds.
 If a change to the profiler_config.json file is detected, the collection process starts, and then the running interval between adjacent steps is recorded.
 This time is used as the new polling interval, with a minimum value of 1 second.